Upaya: Parable of the burning house

 The Lotus Sutra contains a famous upaya story about using the expedient means of white lies to rescue children from a burning building.
-Note that this parable describes three yana "vehicles; carts" drawn by goats, deer, and oxen, which is a Mahayanist wordplay upon classifying the Sutrayana Schools of Buddhism into the Hearer's Vehicle (Sravakayana), Solitary Conqueror's Vehicle (Pratyekabuddhayana), and the Bodhisattva's Vehicle (Mahayana).
+Note that this parable describes three yana "vehicles; carts" drawn by goats, deer, and oxen, which is a Mahayanist wordplay upon classifying the Sutrayana Schools of Buddhism into the Hearer's Vehicle (Sravakayana), Solitary Conqueror's Vehicle (Pratyekabuddhayana), and the Great Vehicle (Mahayana).

 Gautama Buddha elucidates upaya to his disciple Shariputra.

 "Shariputra, suppose that in a certain town in a certain country there was a very rich man.
 He was far along in years and his wealth was beyond measure.
 He had many fields, houses and menservants.
 His own house was big and rambling, but it had only one gate.
 A great many people—a hundred, two hundred, perhaps as many as five hundred—lived in the house.
 The halls and rooms were old and decaying, the walls crumbling, the pillars rotten at their base, and the beams and rafters crooked and aslant.
 At that time a fire suddenly broke out on all sides, spreading through the rooms of the house.
 The sons of the rich man, ten, twenty perhaps thirty, were inside the house.
 When the rich man saw the huge flames leaping up on every side, he was greatly alarmed and fearful and thought to himself, I can escape to safety through the flaming gate, but my sons are inside the burning house enjoying themselves and playing games, unaware, unknowing, without alarm or fear.
 The fire is closing in on them, suffering and pain threaten them, yet their minds have no sense of loathing or peril and they do not think of trying to escape!